azat-co/aws-intermediate/01-overview.md

 * Gizmo: small startup, used Rackspace
 * Storify: small startup, used Joyent and AWS
-* DocuSign: not used cloud 😞
+* DocuSign: didn't use cloud 😞
 * Capital One: cloud everywhere

 ---

-# Introduce your self by raising hand ✋
+# Introduce yourself by raising your hand ✋

-* How many year in technology, 1, 2, 4, 8, 16?
+* How many years in technology, 1, 2, 4, 8, 16?
 * Your main language, Java, Python, Ruby, C, JavaScript, COBOL?
-* What is your expectation so you are 100% satisfied by this course at 5pm?
+* What is your expectation so that you are 100% satisfied by this course at 5pm?

 ---